immersive-web/model-element/explainer.md

-HTML allows the display of many media types through elements such as `<img>`, `<picture>`, or `<video>`, but it does not provide a declarative manner to directly display 3D content.
+HTML allows the display of many media types through elements such as `<img>`, `<picture>`, or `<video>`, but it does not provide a declarative manner to directly consume 3D content.
 Embedding 3D content within a page is comparatively cumbersome and relies on scripting the `<canvas>` element.
 We believe it is time to put 3D models on equal footing with other, already supported, media types.